JdeRobot/RoboticsAcademy/docs/tools-documentation.md

 # React Tools Documentation

-For tools that need aditional components
+For tools that need additional components

 ## Camera
+This component is used to display the camera feed inside the WebGUI.
 Contains the web cam functionality for the camera tool.

 Can be found in react_frontend/src/components/visualizers/Camera.tsx